Belgium break Howard to sink U.S. in extra time

 The lively De Bruyne should have done better after 23 minutes having found space in the box, while Clint Dempsey's tame volley was the Americans' only chance of the first half.

-The Belgian onslaught cranked up a gear after the break with the scrambling U.S. defense grateful to see Howard save efforts by Dries Mertens and Jan Vertonghen before Origi's header hit the crossbar.
+The Belgian onslaught cranked up a gear after the break with the scrambling U.S. defence grateful to see Howard save efforts by Dries Mertens and Jan Vertonghen before Origi's header hit the crossbar.

 A Kevin Mirallas run and shot, two more stinging Origi drives and a Vincent Kompany effort were all dealt with by Howard, who faced 38 attempts on his goal during the game.